influxdata/telegraf/plugins/inputs/sqlserver/README.md

   - *Resource Governor*: CPU Usage, Requests/sec, Queued Requests, and Blocked tasks per workload group + more
 - *Server properties*: Number of databases in all possible states (online, offline, suspect, etc.), cpu count, physical memory, SQL Server service uptime, and SQL Server version.
 In the case of Azure SQL relevent properties such as Tier, #Vcores, Memory etc.
 - *Wait stats*: Wait time in ms, number of waiting tasks, resource wait time, signal wait time, max wait time in ms, wait type, and wait category.
 The waits are categorized using the same categories used in Query Store.
-- *Schedulers* - This captures sys.dm_os_schedulers.
+- *Schedulers* - This captures `sys.dm_os_schedulers`.
-- *SqlRequests* - This captures a snapshot of dm_exec_requests and dm_exec_sessions that gives you running requests as well as wait types and blocking sessions.
+- *SqlRequests* - This captures a snapshot of `sys.dm_exec_requests` and dm_exec_sessions that gives you running requests as well as wait types and blocking sessions.
-- *VolumeSpace* - uses sys.dm_os_volume_stats to get total, used and occupied space on every disk that contains a data or log file.
+- *VolumeSpace* - uses `sys.dm_os_volume_stats` to get total, used and occupied space on every disk that contains a data or log file.
 (Note that even if enabled it won't get any data from Azure SQL Database or SQL Managed Instance).
 It is pointless to run this with high frequency (ie: every 10s), but it won't cause any problem.
-- *Cpu* - uses the buffer ring (sys.dm_os_ring_buffers) to get CPU data, the table is updated once per minute.
+- *Cpu* - uses the buffer ring (`sys.dm_os_ring_buffers`) to get CPU data, the table is updated once per minute.
 (Note that even if enabled it won't get any data from Azure SQL Database or SQL Managed Instance).

   In order to allow tracking on a per statement basis this query produces a unique tag for each query.
 Depending on the database workload, this may result in a high cardinality series.
 Reference the FAQ for tips on [managing series cardinality][cardinality].

 - *Azure Managed Instances*
-  - Stats from `sys.server_resource_stats`:
+  - Stats from `sys.server_resource_stats`
-    - cpu_count
-    - server_memory
-    - sku
-    - engine_edition
-    - hardware_type
-    - total_storage_mb
-    - available_storage_mb
-    - uptime
-  - Resource governance stats from sys.dm_instance_resource_governance
+  - Resource governance stats from `sys.dm_instance_resource_governance`
-- *Azure SQL Database*
+- *Azure SQL Database* in addition to other stats
-  - Stats from sys.dm_db_wait_stats
+  - Stats from `sys.dm_db_wait_stats`
-  - Resource governance stats from sys.dm_user_db_resource_governance
+  - Resource governance stats from `sys.dm_user_db_resource_governance`
-  - Stats from sys.dm_db_resource_stats
+  - Stats from `sys.dm_db_resource_stats`

+#### database_type = "AzureSQLDB
+These are metrics for Azure SQL Database (single database) and are very similar to version 2 but split out for maintenance reasons, better ability to test,differences in DMVs:
+- *AzureDBDatabaseIO*: IO stats from `sys.dm_io_virtual_file_stats` including resource governance time, RBPEX, IO for Hyperscale.
+- *AzureDBMemoryClerks*: Memory clerk breakdown from `sys.dm_os_memory_clerks`.
+= *AzureDBResourceGovernance*: Relevant properties indicatign resource limits from `sys.dm_user_db_resource_governance`
+- *AzureDBPerformanceCounters*: A select list of performance counters from `sys.dm_os_performance_counters` including cloud specific counters for SQL Hyperscale.
+- *AzureDBServerProperties*: Relevant Azure SQL relevent properties from  such as Tier, #Vcores, Memory etc, storage, etc.
+- *AzureDBWaitstats*: Wait time in ms from `sys.dm_db_wait_stats`, number of waiting tasks, resource wait time, signal wait time, max wait time in ms, wait type, and wait category.
+The waits are categorized using the same categories used in Query Store.
+These waits are collected only as of the end of the a statement. and for a specific database only.
+- *AzureSQLOsWaitstats*: Wait time in ms from `sys.dm_os_wait_stats`, number of waiting tasks, resource wait time, signal wait time, max wait time in ms, wait type, and wait category.
+The waits are categorized using the same categories used in Query Store.
+These waits are collected as they occur and instance wide

+#### database_type = "AzureSQLDB
+These are metrics for Azure SQL Managed instance, are very similar to version 2 but split out for maintenance reasons, better ability to test, differences in DMVs:
+- *AzureDBDatabaseIO*: IO stats from `sys.dm_io_virtual_file_stats` including resource governance time, RBPEX, IO for Hyperscale.
+- *AzureDBMemoryClerks*: Memory clerk breakdown from `sys.dm_os_memory_clerks`.
+- *AzureDBResourceGovernance*: Relevant properties indicatign resource limits from `sys.dm_instance_resource_governance`
+- *AzureDBPerformanceCounters*: A select list of performance counters from `sys.dm_os_performance_counters` including cloud specific counters for SQL Hyperscale.
+- *AzureDBServerProperties*: Relevant Azure SQL relevent properties such as Tier, #Vcores, Memory etc, storage, etc.
+- *AzureSQLOsWaitstats*: Wait time in ms from `sys.dm_os_wait_stats`, number of waiting tasks, resource wait time, signal wait time, max wait time in ms, wait type, and wait category.
+The waits are categorized using the same categories used in Query Store.
+These waits are collected as they occur and instance wide

+#### Output Measures
+The guiding principal is that all data collected from the same primary DMV ends up in the same measure.
+`sqlserver_database_io` - Used by DatabaseIO , AzureDBDatabaseIO, AzureMIDatabaseIO given the data is from `sys.dm_io_virtual_file_stats`
+`sqlserver_waitstats` - Used by  WaitStatsCategorized,AzureSQLDBOsWaitstats,AzureSQLMIOsWaitstats
+`sqlserver_server_properties` - Used by  ServerProperties, AzureDBServerProperties , AzureMIServerProperties
+`sqlserver_memory_clerks` - Used by MemoryClerk, AzureDBMemoryClerks, AzureMIMemoryClerks `sqlserver_performance` - Used by  PerformanceCounters, AzureDBPerformanceCounters, AzureMIPerformanceCounters

-The following metrics can be used directly, with no delta calculations:
+The following Performance counter metrics can be used directly, with no delta calculations:
  - SQLServer:Buffer Manager\Buffer cache hit ratio
  - SQLServer:Buffer Manager\Page life expectancy
  - SQLServer:Buffer Node\Page life expectancy